le0pard/cable-shared-worker/README.md

 ## Browser Support

-Supported modern browsers (not IE, Opera Mini), that support Shared Worker.
+Supported modern browsers, that support Shared Worker (IE, Opera Mini not supported).

 Note: Browser Safari does not support [Shared Worker](https://caniuse.com/sharedworkers).
 By default system will switch to Web Worker, which cannot share connection between tabs.
 You can disable fallback to Web Worker by `fallbackToWebWorker: false` (or use `isSharedWorkerAvailable` for own logic).